Alburo Law Offices

 9. Cash Bond/s or any kind of deposit/s due for return to the employee, if any.

-To effectively harmonize the management prerogative of the employer and the right of the employee, the Final Pay shall be released within thirty (30) days from the date of separation or termination of employment, unless there is a more favorable company policy, individual or collective agreement thereto.
+Under the same Labor Advisory, the Final Pay shall be released within thirty (30) days from the date of separation or termination of employment, in order to effectively harmonize the management prerogative of the employer and the right of the employee, unless there is a more favorable company policy, individual or collective agreement thereto.

 All rights reserved.

-One thought on “GUIDELINES ON THE PAYMENT OF FINAL PAY AND ISSUANCE OF CERTIFICATE OF EMPLOYMENT
+One response to “GUIDELINES ON THE PAYMENT OF FINAL PAY AND ISSUANCE OF CERTIFICATE OF EMPLOYMENT”

 Leave a Reply